 She may be funny, but Preeti Nair (aka @Preetipls aka 美丽求求你) isn’t joking around when it comes to her influence.
-Known for her razor sharp wit and fearlessly calling out bullsh*t when she sees it, Preeti gets personal about why she’s doing what she’s doing.
-Read our interview with her here, and catch her on the July/August 2019 issue of CLEO.
+She’s known for her razor sharp wit and being outspoken on issues she care about.
+Case in point: the K. Muthusamy video, which sparked a nationwide discussion.
+In this interview with CLEO (which happened before the whole “brownface” incident), Preeti gets personal about why she’s doing what she’s doing.

 “It’s weird, because I used to say I hate myself a lot.”